rajkubp020/python_tutorials/python/README.md

 # Python tutorials

-This is a ipython file repository for python tutorials.
+This is a python notebook repository for python tutorials.

 # Contents: